Marinade for Flat Iron Steak on Grill

 There is no need to tenderize a flat iron steak.
 It is naturally tender due to its marbling, and when cooked correctly, should have no need for additional tenderizing.

 - 2 tablespoons soy sauce

 - 1/4 teaspoon ground cumin

-- Place all ingredients in blender and blend until smooth.
-Makes a heaping 3/4 cup marinade, enough for about 1 pound of meat.
+- Make the Marinade: Place all marinade ingredients in blender and blend until smooth.
+Makes a heaping 3/4 cup marinade.

 Foxes Love Lemons, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
 There is no additional cost to you.